 Yes!
 Updates can be made up to 2 weeks before the appointment.
 Any additional services will require a payment, and any services cancelled will be refunded in accordance with the policy above.
 While we will do our very best to accommodate, any changes made within 2 weeks of the appointment are not eligible for a refund.

 Of course!
 Life happens, we get it.
 If the cancellation is made up to 2 weeks before the appointment, you will receive a full refund for any payments made minus the booking fee.
 Cancellations made within 2 weeks are not eligible for a refund.

 Is there anyone who can't get henna done?

 While henna is a natural product, there are some rare cases where people can have allergic reactions.
 It is also best to avoid henna tattoos on children under the age of 6.
 Pregnant women can receive henna tattoos if they are past the first trimester, but the ingredients of the paste should be adjusted.
 Please let us know if you are pregnant so we can account for this!

 NOTE: this is in regards to natural henna only, which is always used by Empress Henna.
 Black Henna is NOT natural henna, and is NOT safe to be used on anyone.

 How long should I leave my henna on?

 It is recommended that you leave your henna on for a minimum of 6-8 hours, however it's up to you - the longer the henna stays on, the darker the stain!
-Bridal henna packages include wrapping the henna so it can be left on overnight, to help make it as dark as possible!
+If booking bridal henna, there is an add-on option to wrap the henna so it can be left on overnight (to help make it as dark as possible!)